strinsberg/dgsl-text-adventure-engine/README.md

 3. Interaction with NPC is not always the same.
 Try different things.
 You never know if an NPC might have more to say or be more responsive if you have something they want in your inventory.

 4. There is no limit to how much you can carry.

+5. One of the primary purposes of equipment is to protect you.
+If you enter a hostile environment and are not wearing the right equipment you might die.
+Equipment may protect you from other effects as well.
+Some equipment only protects you if you wearing it, but some you only need to have in your inventory.